6th National Congress of the Communist Party of Vietnam: 1st plenum of the 6th Central Committee

 On 18 December at the end of the 6th National Congress, the delegates elected the 6th Central Committee, which contained eight more members than the 5th Central Committee, while alternate membership was increased by 13; the total membership of the new Central Committee was 173.
 Immediately after the 8th National Congress on 18 December, the 6th Central Committee convened its 1st plenum to elect the composition of the 6th Politburo, the 6th Secretariat, the Control Commission and other central-level party organs.

 The 1st plenum of the 6th Central Committee brought an end to the protracted generational succession which had begun at the 4th National Congress in 1976.
-On 17 December, the Congress' third day, the three top leaders—Trường Chinh, Lê Đức Thọ—and head of government Phạm Văn Đồng, announced that they would not seek membership of the 6th Politburo or the 6th Central Committee.
+On 17 December, the Congress's third day, the three top leaders—Trường Chinh, Lê Đức Thọ—and head of government Phạm Văn Đồng, announced that they would not seek membership of the 6th Politburo or the 6th Central Committee.
 However, these three were appointed to the Advisory Council to the Central Committee.
 This was not new; at the 5th National Congress six senior members of the 5th Politburo retired.
 When asked by foreign journalists if the same pattern would continue, a party spokesman stated that it would continue at the 6th National Congress.
 Văn Tiến Dũng, the Minister of National Defense, retired from the politburo but retained his seat in the 6th Central Committee.
 The 1st plenum elected Nguyễn Văn Linh to succeed Trường Chinh as party General Secretary.